The Isle of Skye

 Before I could stop the push that I know I felt, I slide along the rock, breaking two of my toes with the slide, mind you these toes have been broken many times before and I knew the feeling, but the numbing cold water helped with the pain as I fell right in all the way in the icy cold water of this little pool!

 We had to leave soon, so we got our quick swim in, heck I made the best of it.
-Lucky for me the day was warm and I dried off fairly quick and we then headed for Neist Point.
-We did not make it to the Lighthouse that day, but got some great group photos and I started collecting little bits of sheeps wool that day and until I left.
+Lucky for me the day was warm and I dried off fairly quickly and we then headed for Neist Point.
+We did not make it to the Lighthouse that day but got some great group photos and I started collecting little bits of sheep’s wool that day and until I left.
 It is so soft. https://www.isleofskye.com/skye-guide/top-ten-skye-walks/neist-point-lighthouse

 What an amazing day!
 I could not wait to go back and lucky me I did the following year.
 This year I am not sure if I am going to make it there or not, but I am sure going to try!
 We had stopped along the way and got some fish and chips to eat and continued our journey until we took our last picture together at Sligachan Old Bridge.